Skip to main content

 About

-Minutescape is a single player survival simulation game.
+Minutescape is a single player survival simulation game with a science fiction theme.
 It was developed by Molter and was released on April 15, 2025.
 It received mostly positive reviews from players.

 Skip User Reviews